AlBichutsky/my-cheatsheats/README.md

 - `t` -- Waiting for Start Time
 - `p` -- Waiting for higher priority job to finish
 - `W` -- Terminated with warnings

+### Tapes

+`list media` -- Which tapes are in the pool?
+`delete media` -- Remove a tape
+`list pools` -- Which pools are defined?
+`list jobmedia` -- Which tapes are/were used for a certain job?
+`add` -- Assign a tape to a certain pool
+`update volume` -- Change parameters of a tape

+### Troubleshooting

+`Erase a label on the tape	mt rewind && mt weof && mt rewind`